Margarita-Simeonova/Conditional-Statements-Advanced/README.md

 · If Nellie buys less than 120 Narcissus - the price increases by 15%;

 · If Nelly Buys less than 80 Gladioli - the price increases by 20%.

+3 lines are read from the console:

+· Flower type - text with options "Roses", "Dahlias", "Tulips", "Narcissus" or "Gladiolus";

+· Number of flowers - integer;

+· Budget - integer

+Output:

+· If their budget is sufficient - "Hey, you have a great garden with {number of flowers} {type of flowers} and {remaining amount} leva left.";

+· If their budget is NOT enough - "Not enough money, you need {necessary amount} leva more.".

+Amount to be formatted to the second decimal place.